The Outsider (2018 film): Plot

-A few days later, Nick saves his patriarch from being strangled to death while at the tailor shop, but Kiyoshi is shot dead during their escape.
-It becomes clear that most of the Shiromatsu, including Orochi, have betrayed the clan and defected to the Seizu.
+It becomes clear that a fifth of the Shiromatsu, including Orochi, have betrayed the clan and defected to the Seizu.
 Nick persuades the patriarch that war is the only option, and takes part in the assassination of several Seizu members.
-The Seizu patriarch calls for peace talks at the local harbor, which turn out to be a trap.
-Orochi kills the Shiromatsu patriarch, and Nick is wounded by a shot in the leg from a sniper.
+The Seizu patriarch calls for peace talks at the local harbor, which turn out to be a trap as Orochi kills the Shiromatsu patriarch by stabbing him in the back with a knife whilst embracing each other, and Nick is wounded by a shot in the leg from a sniper.
 Shortly thereafter, police officers burn down the Shiromatsu club.

 Undeterred, Nick travels to the Seizu clan dōjō with Kiyoshi's sword and demands an opportunity to kill Orochi.
-Orochi refuses to fight him, saying that Nick is only a gaijin (outsider) and could never truly be a yakuza.
+Orochi refuses to fight him and scoffs at Nick, saying that he is only a gaijin (outsider) and could never truly be a yakuza.
 When Orochi hands him back his sword, Nick quickly draws it and cuts Orochi's throat.
 The Seizu patriarch intervenes and tells Nick to leave now that he has avenged his patriarch.
 Nick travels to a secure apartment where he has hidden Miyu under the guard of the few remaining Shiromatsu members.
-He embraces her as the yakuza bow reverently.
+He embraces her as the yakuza bow reverently signifying that he is now the new head of the Shiromatsu clan.